-The Meprolight Glock Tru-Dot Night Sight is the cheapest on our list, and yet they truly pack an impressive punch with the longest guarantee out of all the manufacturers, as well as the brightest lamps.
-However, for some users, there are issues of glare, and there is an element of trial and error for each user to work out what combination of coloured lamps is the best for them.
+The Meprolight Glock Tru-Dot Night product is the cheapest on our list, and yet they truly pack an impressive punch with the longest guarantee out of all the manufacturers, as well as the brightest lamps.
+However, for some users, there are issues of glare, and there is an element of trial and error for each user to work out what combination of colored lamps is the best for them.

-The Big Dot Tritium Sight has the largest front site dot out of our list of night sights, which some users may find gives better targeting.
+The Big Dot Tritium Sight has the largest front site dot out of our list of night picks, which some users may find gives better targeting.
 However, there appears to be issues with alignment, and some practice will be required to ensure you are comfortable with this in a self-defence situation, where adrenaline may cause you to find ‘doting the I’ difficult.